 Organize Your Closets

-If you do want to keep your clothes, then group off-season clothing together and buy vacuum-seal or garment bags, keeping the clothes in there until you need them.
+If you want to keep your clothes, group off-season clothing together and buy vacuum-seal or garment bags, keeping the clothes in there until you need them.

 Run a Humidifier